TheImagingSource/tiscamera/doc/pages/tests.rst

 The following tests are executed by a tester before publication of a new release.
 The tests are executed on the current reference system.

-For most tests the following configuration is assumed:
+For most tests, the following configuration is assumed:
 ``cmake -DBUILD_ARAVIS=ON -DBUILD_USB=ON -DBUILD_LIBUSB=ON -DBUILD_TESTS=ON -DBUILD_TOOLS=ON ..``

 - [ ] Building/Installation